Adventures of Petrov and Vasechkin, Usual and Incredible: Production

-For the first time Petrov and Vasechkin appeared in 1974 in the children's magazine Yeralash, where Vladimir Alenikov worked at that time as director and screenwriter.
+For the first time, Petrov and Vasechkin appeared in 1974 in the children's magazine Yeralash, where Vladimir Alenikov worked at that time as director and screenwriter.

-Casting for the film took place in Kiev, Moscow, Odessa and other cities.
-For the role of Vasechkin, the director found Yegor Druzhinin in Leningrad, who was son of the picture's choreographer Vladislav Druzhinin.
-After finding out that no one was yet cast for the second lead part, Yegor brought along his classmate Dima Barkov, who eventually became Petrov.
+Casting for the film took place in Kiev, Moscow, Odessa, and other cities.
+For the role of Vasechkin, the director found Yegor Druzhinin in Leningrad; Druzhinin was the son of the film's choreographer, Vladislav Druzhinin.
+After finding out that no one was yet cast for the second lead part, Yegor brought along his classmate, Dima Barkov, who eventually was cast as Petrov.

 Release

-When both pictures about the exploits of Petrov and Vasechkin had already been shot and voiced, the Moscow film bosses, after watching them, categorically forbade to release them on screens as the main characters of the films behaved in a way which was deemed as too "non-Soviet".
-And then Vladimir Alenikov decided to show the film to Irina Andropova, daughter of General Secretary Yuri Andropov, who at that time worked at a music magazine.
+When both films about the exploits of Petrov and Vasechkin had already been shot, the Moscow film bosses, after watching them, categorically forbade to release them on screens, as the main characters of the films behaved in a way that was deemed too "non-Soviet."
+Then, Vladimir Alenikov decided to show the film to Irina Andropova, daughter of General Secretary Yuri Andropov, who at that time worked at a music magazine.

 Arranging a meeting, Alenikov called the studio and asked to arrange a screening for the Andropov family.
 As soon as this information became known to officials, the issue of the release of the films was solved in a matter of hours.
 The premiere took place on June 1, 1984, at 16:30 on the First channel of the Soviet Central Television.